john-science/HelloMoon/README.md

 # HelloMoon

-I used this app to learn how the Android OS handles localization.
+This app is a simple example of how Android handles localization.

 ## How Localization is Handled

-For localization of text, the Android OS makes this very easy.
-Strings are saved into `string.xml` files in locations like:
+The Android OS makes the localization of text very easy.
+Your strings should already be saved as resources into files like:

-    /app/main/res/values/
+    /app/main/res/values/string.xml
-    /app/main/res/values-land/
+    /app/main/res/values-land/string.xml

-If you want to support a language, the Android OS will try to find resources that match the language settings of the device.
-So, to add French text,  you would just build parallel `string.xml` files and throw them in directories with the two-digit language code added:
+When an Android program is run, the OS will hunt through the all of the available resource directories and try to find a version that matches the languages settings of the local device.
+To add French text to your app, you would simply build paralllel `string.xml` files in folders with names that include the two-digit language code.
+For French, you might use:

     /app/main/res/values-fr/
     /app/main/res/values-fr-land/